sheybey/kvlint/README.md

 - -e: parse and validate escape sequences

 ## nitpicks / possible issues
-- Currently can only handle one file at a time.
 - When reading unicode text, behavior is undefined.
 - Some error messages could be refined a bit.
 - More specific checks for certain mistakes would be better.